stdevel/ansible-uyuni/molecule/README.md

       scc_mail: <insert SCC mail here>
 ...
 ```

+Also, you will need a SLES Vagrant box.
+As the [SUSE End-user license agreement](https://www.suse.com/licensing/eula/download/sles/sles15sp1-en-us.pdf) for SLES 15 SP1 does not allow re-distributing binary releases, I'm unable to provide you a Vagrant box.
+But I created a workflow and documentation for you to create one on your own; it's available [here](https://github.com/stdevel/packer-sles15) - refer to the documentation to see how it's build.

 ## Usage
 In order to create the test environment execute the following command: